Docs

 #SBATCH -e %j.err

-# Load a module for the gcc OpenMPI library (needed for mpi_myname.exe)
+# Load the modules for the Intel oneAPI library (needed for mpi_myname.exe)

-# Start the job running using OpenMPI's "mpirun" job launcher
+# Start the job running using Intel oneAPI's "mpirun" job launcher

 mpirun ./mpi_myname.exe